sfbrigade/intentional-walk-server/README.md

    $ docker-compose run --rm server bash -l
    ```

- * To re-build the server container:
+ * To re-build the server container (e.g., when you are missing a new modules):

    ```
    $ docker-compose build server
    ```

+   Alternatively, you can use to Docker Desktop UI to re-build the server or db container.

 ## Docker Troubleshooting